oxy-hq/charts/charts/oxy-app/README.md

   - When disabled, init containers and git-ssh mounts are omitted and the app uses `--readonly` mode
   - Provide SSH key material via an in-cluster Secret and set `gitSync.sshSecretName` (do not commit keys in `values.yaml`)
 - External secrets
-  - `externalSecrets.envSecretNames` concatenates named secrets into one `.env` file.
+  - `externalSecrets.envSecretNames` copies secret keys & values as env vars
   - `externalSecrets.fileSecrets` copies secret keys as files into the workspace.

 Validation & testing